How to Determine Foot Traffic to Choose a Location & Drive Sales

 Learn more about leasing a retail space with our article, How to Find & Lease a Retail Space.

-One underrated exercise in starting a business is identifying your target market.
+A key part of starting a business is identifying your target market.
 Using foot traffic data, you can determine where your target market is located and, by extension, where your store will be most successful.

 A robust online tool for building out your customer identity is the Experian Segmentation Portal, which business owners can access for free.
 Also, check out our article on how to create a customer profile, which covers all the bases on the process of creating a customer identity and provides a template.

 For example, say you introduce a new product line to your store, and suddenly, a much higher percentage of people make purchases before leaving.
-This would tell you that your new products appeal to your customers and you should continue to keep them in stock.
+This would tell you that your new products appeal to your customers, and you should continue to keep them in stock.

 Conversely, say you see the opposite effect—when you introduce your new product line, fewer people that enter your store are making purchases.
 This would tell you that the new products are unsuccessful and you should not reorder them.